Filaraya/filaraya/README.md

 # [Project 5: Diaspora International Consultants](https://www.diasporainternationalconsultants.com/)

-This project is the real website designed for one of my client.
+This website designed for one of my client.
 * **Technologies used:** HTML,CSS,JavaScript, Bootstrap, and Python/Django.

 # Overall Github stat